The-Marcy-Lab-School/unit-5-lab-tic-tac-toe/README.md

   * Is your game board visually appealing?
   * Does your game respond predictably to user input?
 3. **Code Quality:**
-  * Is your game logic encapsulated into classes?
+  * Is your game logic abstracted into functions or encapsulated into classes?
-  * Are your UI methods encapsulated as well?

 ## Brownie Points 🧁